 Animal fat is also used for the production of biodiesel: these are slaughter by-products.
 It concerns fats that are not used for human or animal consumption.

-All raw materials must comply with sustainability requirements set by the European Union.
-These sustainability requirements are verified by independent experts.
+For the production of biodiesel, all raw materials must meet sustainability requirements set by the European Union.
+These sustainability requirements are checked by independent experts.